evergreen-ci/git-co-evg-base/docs/usage.md

 ## Criteria

-There are 4 types of criteria that can be specified.
+There are 5 types of criteria that can be specified.

 * passing tasks
 * run tasks
 * pass threshold
+* fail threshold
 * run threshold

 #### Passing tasks

 Passing tasks are tasks that must have completed successfully in Evergreen to meet the criteria.
 They are specified with the `--passing-task` option.
 This option can be specified more than once to include multiple tasks.

 For example, to ensure I get a revision with the following three tasks passing: `auth`, `auth_audit`, and `noPassthrough`, I would run the following: